Orange-OpenSource/bosh-deployer/README.md

+14/04/2021: **This repo is now deprecated.
+Related use-cases are now served at Orange by** https://github.com/orange-cloudfoundry/cf-ops-automation-broker

 This component uses bosh rest API to automate programmatic deployment and update

 Bosh deployer usage overview (as a service broker component)